ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

    * Store the document in the Cloudant NoSQL database.

 1. Switch to **Functions** on IBM Cloud.
+2. On the left pane, Click on **Develop**.
-2. Create a new Node.js action named **prepare-entry-for-save**
+3. Create a new Node.js action named **prepare-entry-for-save** by selecting a **blank slate** option to start with.
-3. Use this code for the action:
+4. Replace the existing code with the code snippet below.
+This is the code for your action.
    ```js
    /**
     * Prepare the guestbook entry to be persisted